F.A.Q.'s and Things to Know About Tulum

 We provide free WIFI which is available throughout the property via a powerful booster.
 Please understand that occasionally there may be an issue with the provider, and service will be down.
-If you absolutely must have WIFI every day, all day (for example if you are on a working vacation), then it may be necessary for you to work from an internet cafe in town.
+In the event our internet is down when you need it (uncommon), there are various restaurants and cafes all within walking distances that have WiFi.

 5. What sort of animals and bugs can I expect?

 We share our little piece of jungle paradise with all sorts of critters and creatures…some welcome, some not so much, but none the less, we are living in what was their world first.
 You may see land crabs waving to you from their hole-in-the-ground homes, and geckos can be heard chirping, often from the rooms.
 Birds are plentiful and their singing may be the first thing you hear in the morning.
 Although they don’t like the limelight and usually shy away from people, iguanas can be spotted, mostly in the trees.
 Yes, there are mosquitos and occasionally other bugs…this is the tropics and inevitable.
 If any of these give you the willies, you might want to think twice about Tulum as your vacation destination.

 6. Do your guestrooms have air-conditioning?
 Will it rain much and is it really hot?